Knightmare (TV series): Knightmare VR

 On 25 November 2002, only 6 days after the Challenge repeats were confirmed, it was announced that a reformat of Knightmare was to be undertaken by Televirtual, founded by Tim Child.
 Known as Knightmare VR, this would use avatar technology to place the dungeoneer in a full 3D computer generated world.
 A £40,000 National Lottery grant for the programme was awarded in July 2003.

-In 2004, test images and clips continued to appear on the Televirtual website and finally on 17 August 2004, the full 13-minute pilot was posted on the Internet.
+In 2004, test images and clips continued to appear on the Televirtual website and on 17 August 2004, the 13-minute pilot was posted on the Internet.

-The VR pilot kept a lot of the elements that appeared in the original show such as Wall Monsters, Clue Rooms and the dark and grimy dungeon setting.
+The VR pilot kept most of the elements that appeared in the original show such as Wall Monsters, Clue Rooms and the gloomy dungeon setting.
 Original Knightmare actors Hugo Myatt and Mark Knight reprised their roles as Treguard and Lord Fear respectively, while several additional actors (including Nick Collett and Tim Child himself) were introduced to the cast.

 The pilot introduced some fresh elements, including a new main host named Garstang, who was an orc.
-Treguard was now relegated to an avatar head who would sometimes appear to give the dungeoneer advice.
+Treguard was now depicted as an avatar head who would sometimes appear to give the dungeoneer advice.
 The dungeoneer and all the in-dungeon characters were now fully computer generated, along with the rooms themselves, which meant that the dungeoneer could explore much larger and grander surroundings than previously seen.
 All of the rooms could now be seen more thoroughly from different camera angles, an element which the original programme was unable to do easily due to the limits of its technology.

 The Helmet of Justice was no longer used, enabling the dungeoneer to now clearly see their surroundings.
-As a result of this, only one adviser was now needed, instead of three.
+As a result of this, only one adviser was needed, instead of three.

 Reactions to the pilot were mixed, with some saying the lack of a Helmet of Justice and the associated "guiding" element meant most of the essence of the original show was lost.
 The new theme was dismissed by some as being overly "cheesy" and unrelated to the dark sense of the programme.
 On 10 May 2005, it was announced that the project was to be shelved, with Child saying he had decided Knightmare would work best under a mixture of virtual reality and the original format.

 In an interview with The Guardian in April 2013, Child said that although "there will always be hardcore fans clamouring for (Knightmare΄s) return; I think it's best to let it languish in its own deep, dark dungeon".